 Yellowstone was the first national park in the world, and it is also one of the largest of the national parks in the U.S. Located mostly in Wyoming, Yellowstone National Park has five entrances and a varied topography.
 With 60 percent of the earth’s geysers located inside Yellowstone, the park is a captivating, hands-on science lesson for kids.
 It is primarily known for its’ collection of geothermal features such as hot springs, geysers, and boiling mud pots.

-Yellowstone is the best national park vacation because it offers families a great place to disconnect, bond, and enjoy the outdoors.
+Yellowstone is the best national park for kids because it offers families a variety of natural features, wildlife, and unique terrain.
 Whether camping, hiking, biking, or simply sightseeing, your family will make some unforgettable memories and experience some of the most spectacular natural wonders in the US.